AbdurahmanAlmehdi/apple_foundation_flutter/README.md

 # Apple Foundation Flutter

-A Flutter plugin that provides access to Apple's Foundation Models framework for iOS 18.0 and above.
-This plugin enables Flutter apps to integrate with Apple's on-device language models for text generation and structured data generation.
+A Flutter plugin that provides access to Apple's on-device Foundation Models framework, available on iOS 18.0 and above.
+This plugin allows you to integrate Apple Intelligence features directly into your Flutter applications, offering powerful, private, and efficient AI capabilities.

 ## Features

-- **Streaming Text Generation**: Get real-time streaming responses from Apple's Foundation Models
-- **Structured Data Generation**: Generate structured data using guided generation
-- **On-Device Processing**: All processing happens locally on the device using Apple's Foundation Models framework
+- **On-Device & Private**: All processing happens locally, ensuring user data remains private.
-- **Privacy-First**: No data is sent to external servers
+- **Text Generation**: Create rich, context-aware text content.
+- **Streaming Support**: Stream text and structured JSON responses in real-time for a dynamic UX.
+- **Structured Data**: Generate structured data (e.g., JSON) from natural language prompts.
+- **Session Management**: Maintain conversation history and context with sessions.
+- **Advanced Control**: Fine-tune model output with parameters like temperature, token limits, and more.
+- **Helper Functions**: Includes specialized methods for summarization, classification, alternative generation, and information extraction.
+- **Availability Checks**: Gracefully check if Apple Intelligence is available on the user's device.

 ## Requirements

-- iOS 26.0 or higher
+- **Platform**: iOS 26.0+
-- Xcode 16.0 or higher
+- **IDE**: Xcode 16.0+
-- Swift 5.0 or higher
+- **Language**: Swift 5.10+
-- Flutter 3.0 or higher
+- **Flutter**: 3.0+

 ## Installation